KaisenAmin/c_std/database/README.md

 - `int postgres_num_tuples(PostgresResult* pgRes)`: this function retrieve number of tuples (row) in a PostgresResult object.
 - `int postgres_num_fields(PostgresResult* pgRes)`: this function retrieve number of fields (columns) in a PostgresResult object.
 - `int postgres_backend_pid(Postgres* pg)`: this function retrieves the backend process ID.
-- `int postgres_command_tuples(PostgresResult* pgRes)`: this functionwill return the number of rows affected by the most recent command executed.
+- `int postgres_command_tuples(PostgresResult* pgRes)`: this function will return the number of rows affected by the most recent command executed.
+- `int postgres_binary_tuples(const PostgresResult* pgRes)`: this function will returns 1 if the PGresult contains binary data and 0 if it contains text data.

 ## Examples